drensin/YTWatchLaterAI/README.md

 e.  **Cleanup Stale Data:** If a video previously associated with the current playlist (in Datastore) is no longer found in the YouTube playlist, its association is removed.
 If it's no longer in *any* playlist, the video entity itself might be deleted from Datastore.
 f.  **Frontend Update:** The function returns the list of videos (with key details) for the frontend to display.

+### 5. User Subscription Feed Synchronization (Background)
+*(This describes the new feature for fetching recent videos from user subscriptions)*
+a.  **Trigger (Scheduled):** A Cloud Scheduler job ("TriggerSubscriptionFeedUpdates") runs twice daily (e.g., 03:00 and 15:00 UTC).
+It invokes the `scheduleAllUserFeedUpdates` Cloud Function using an OIDC token for authentication.
+    *   `scheduleAllUserFeedUpdates` queries Datastore for all users with linked YouTube accounts and publishes a message for each user to the `user-feed-update-requests` Pub/Sub topic.
+b.  **Trigger (On-Demand/Initial):**
+    *   When a user successfully links their YouTube account for the first time (handled in `useYouTube.js` after OAuth callback).
+    *   When a logged-in, YouTube-linked user's `checkUserAuthorization` response indicates their subscription feed is not ready (handled in `useAuth.js`).
+    *   In these cases, the frontend calls the `requestSubscriptionFeedUpdate` Cloud Function, which then publishes a message for that specific user to the `user-feed-update-requests` Pub/Sub topic.
+c.  **Processing (`fetchUserSubscriptionFeed` Pub/Sub-triggered Function):**
+      *   i.
+Receives a message from `user-feed-update-requests` containing a `userId`.
+      *   ii.
+Retrieves and refreshes (if necessary) the user's OAuth tokens from Datastore using `YOUTUBE_CLIENT_ID` and `YOUTUBE_CLIENT_SECRET`.
+      *   iii.
+Fetches all of the user's YouTube channel subscriptions (`subscriptions.list`).
+      *   iv.
+For each subscribed channel:
+            *   Gets the channel's "uploads" playlist ID (`channels.list`).
+            *   Fetches up to 10 most recent video items from that uploads playlist (`playlistItems.list`).
+      *   v.
+Aggregates all collected video items.
+      *   vi.
+Sorts these videos globally by publication date (newest first).
+      *   vii.
+Selects the top 100 most recent video items.
+      *   viii.
+Fetches full video details (including `contentDetails` for duration) for these 100 videos using `youtube.videos.list`.
+      *   ix.
+Filters out YouTube Shorts (e.g., videos with duration <= 61 seconds).
+      *   x.
+Stores these filtered, non-Short video details (ID, title, description, durationSeconds, etc.) and a `lastUpdated` timestamp in the `UserSubscriptionFeedCache` Datastore kind, keyed by `userId`.
+The video `description` field is explicitly excluded from Datastore indexes.
+d.  **AI Chat Context Enhancement (User-Controlled):**
+    *   The user can toggle a setting on the Settings page ("Include recent videos from my subscriptions in AI suggestions").
+This preference is managed in `App.js` state and persisted in `localStorage`.
+    *   Changing this setting triggers a reset of the WebSocket chat session to ensure the new preference is immediately applied.
+    *   When `useWebSocketChat.js` sends the `INIT_CHAT` message to `gemini-chat-service`, it includes the `userId` and this preference flag.
+    *   If the flag is true, `gemini-chat-service` fetches the user's cached subscription videos from `UserSubscriptionFeedCache` (in addition to the selected playlist's videos), combines and de-duplicates them, and uses this richer dataset as context for Gemini.

 ## Technical Architecture Overview

 ReelWorthy employs a decoupled architecture with a React frontend and a Google Cloud-based backend.